 Obviously, you are being resourceful.
 As simple as it may be to do a Google search, it is one of the first steps toward homeschooling your child.

 Gathering the information you need to make an informed decision is a process that you will go through over and over again throughout your years as a homeschooling parent.

-I also believe is important for homeschooling parents to exhibit a degree of open-mindedness.
+I also believe it is important for homeschooling parents to exhibit a degree of open-mindedness.
 As a homeschooling parent, you need to be open-minded as you explore new and different ways to educate your child.

 Education comes in many shapes and sizes and does not always need to model the approach that is used in the school system.
 You can learn more about a variety of homeschooling styles here.

 As homeschool families, our environment and circumstances are different than what you find in a school setting.
 Therefore, we have the ability to approach education differently.
 I genuinely believe that to homeschool for the long haul, you will need to adapt to the unique environment and opportunities that we have when we homeschool our children.

 You might like this series about education, school, learning, and homeschooling.
 This four-part article & podcast series will you explore your own belief system about education.